Skip to content

 For resting heart rate, a validation study in JMIR Formative Research found the Oura correlated very strongly with a reference monitor and underreported by only about one beat per minute, and it tracked sleep duration well.
 On sleep staging, a large validation of 440 nights against in-lab polysomnography published in Sensors reported about 96 percent accuracy for telling sleep from wake and about 79 percent for distinguishing light, deep and REM sleep.
 I will note that this last study was authored by Oura's own researchers, so I weight it alongside the independent work rather than on its own.

-The honest read is that Oura is strong for resting and overnight heart rate and for sleep duration, solid for sleep staging and RMSSD, and weaker for some advanced HRV measures (Elonga is better for that).
+The honest read is that Oura is strong for resting and overnight heart rate and for sleep duration, solid for sleep staging and RMSSD and weaker for some advanced HRV measures (Elonga is better for that).
 None of this is a medical device.
 The nighttime breathing feature shows trends to watch rather than diagnoses, and the blood pressure work is still an opt-in research study, not a reading.
-Whether the Ring 5's sensors actually narrow these gaps is one of the first things I will test once I am wearing it against my other devices.
+Whether the Ring 5's sensors actually narrow these gaps is one of the first things I tested once I was wearing it against my other devices, and you can see how that turned out in the two-week update below.

-Update: My First Two Nights With the Oura Ring 5
+Update: My First Two Weeks With the Oura Ring 5

 The two rings agree closely

 This is the part that matters most if you are thinking about upgrading from an older ring.
-On the night both rings captured fully, they landed almost on top of each other.
-Total sleep was within one minute, the sleep score was within one point, and resting heart rate was within one beat.
-After three years of trusting my Ring 4 data, that is exactly the reassurance I wanted to see.
+Across two weeks of the same nights, the two rings tracked remarkably close.
+On the night both captured fully they landed almost on top of each other, with total sleep within one minute, the sleep score within one point and resting heart rate within one beat.
+Here is that representative night in detail, and below it the resting heart rate and HRV across nine nights so you can see the pattern hold.

 Sleep score9594